-One of multiple areas where an LCA can be utilized is to determine environmental impact of a product or service.
-This post will focus on an overview of life cycle assessments in relation to their application to evaluate overall environmental impact.
-In addition to environmental impact, an LCA can be used to determine impacts in other areas like social impact and impact on human health.
+One of multiple ways this tool can be utilized is to determine the environmental impact of a product or service.
+Here, we will focus on an overview of life cycle assessments in relation to their application in which they’re used to evaluate overall environmental impact.
+Additionally, an LCA can be used to determine impacts in other areas like social impact and impact on human health.
 Heard of cradle-to-cradle certification?
-If you have, then you’re more familiar with life cycle assessments than you think.
+If you have, then you’re more familiar with life cycle assessments than you might think!

 Components of a Life Cycle Assessment

-Components of a an LCA can vary industry-to-industry.
+Components of a Life Cycle Assessment can vary industry-to-industry.
 The components are generally described as the following:

 Each component has multiple inputs that relate to the impact of a product or service.
-Life cycle assessments performed for commercial purpose are completed by trained professionals at an independent laboratory.
-LCAs can take several months to complete due to the amount of information for the inputs that needs to be obtained.
+Life cycle assessments performed for commercial purposes are completed by trained professionals at an independent laboratory.
+LCAs can take several months to complete due to the amount of information that needs to be obtained for the calculations.
 Because of the time constraint associated with a conventional LCA, a rapid LCA can be utilized for product development purposes.
-A rapid LCA is less detailed and less accurate, however gives companies insight to make design decisions quickly.
+A rapid LCA is less detailed and less accurate, however gives companies enough insight to make design decisions quickly.

-An LCA utilized to assess impact related to the environment does not just focus on a single environmental factor, yet a set of them defined by the assessor.
+An LCA utilized to assess impact related to the environment does not just focus on a single environmental factor, but instead a set of them, as defined by an assessor.
 Commonly in media outlets and marketing campaigns we hear the term carbon footprint.
-Merriam-Webster defines carbon footprint as the amount of greenhouse gases, and specifically carbon dioxide, emitted by something (…) during a given period.
-In a life cycle assessment, carbon footprint (CO2) is only one impact category.
+Merriam-Webster defines carbon footprint as “the amount of greenhouse gases, and specifically carbon dioxide, emitted by something (such as a person's activities or a product's manufacture and transport) during a given period.”
+In an LCA, carbon footprint (CO2) is only one impact category of many.

-As impact categories are defined by the assessor, it is up to the assessor to capture the whole story of impact through the LCA.
-There are a number of environmental impact categories, a few which include:
+As impact categories are defined by an assessor, it is up to the assessor to capture the whole story of impact through the LCA.
+There are a number of environmental impact categories, a few of which include:

 More to come on this topic!